Luis de Carvajal y de la Cueva: Second sojourn in New Spain

-In 1579 Phillip II, King of Spain, granted him the title of governor and captain-general with the mission to "discover, pacify and settle" a new province in New Spain to be called Nuevo Reino de León, 200 leagues inland from the port of Tampico.
+In 1579 Phillip II, King of Spain, granted him the title of governor and captain-general with the mission to "discover, pacify and settle" a new province in New Spain to be called New Kingdom of León, 200 leagues inland from the port of Tampico.

-The people recruited by Carvajal in Spain and Portugal were transported to the New world in a ship, an urca, owned by Carvajal and named La Urca de Panuco.
-The urca left Seville on 10 June 1580 and arrived in Tampico on 24 August of the same year.
+The people recruited by Carvajal in Spain and Portugal were transported to the New world in a cargo ship, owned by Carvajal and named La Urca de Panuco.
+The ship left Seville on 10 June 1580 and arrived in Tampico on 24 August of the same year.
 The following October he went to Mexico City to present his credentials to the new viceroy, the Count of Coruña.

 In consideration of the appointment of governor, Carvajal undertook to colonize the territory at his own expense, being allowed to repay himself out of the revenues.
 His original jurisdiction was to comprise a somewhat ill-defined territory, beginning at the port of Tampico, extending along the River Pánuco, and thence turning northward; but it was not to exceed 200 leagues either way.
 It would seem to have included Tamaulipas, as well as the states of Nuevo León and Coahuila, and parts of San Luis Potosí, Zacatecas, Durango, Chihuahua and Texas.

 Towards the end of 1581, Carvajal started to settle the lesser-known parts of his territory, founding, as required by his capitulación with the king, several villages.
 On 10 December 1581, he founded Villa de la Cueva de León, no longer in existence, and in April 1582 he founded, as a city, Ciudad de León, now Cerralvo.
 About the same time he ordered his captain (and later Lieutenant) Gaspar Castaño de Sosa to found Villa de San Luis, now Monterrey, the capital of the modern Mexican state of Nuevo León.
 Castaño de Sosa is also known as the leader of the first attempt to establish a Spanish settlement in New Mexico.
 The attempt failed and Castaño de Sosa was arrested and punished by Spanish authorities for his unauthorized expedition.

 As mentioned earlier, the territory granted to Carvajal by Philip II included lands that were contested by other Spaniards living in New Spain.
 These individuals sued Carvajal in the highest court in New Spain -The Audiencia de México.
 Lasting more than three years these legal suits were decided in favor of Carvajal.
 But the litigants did not give up.
 Taking advantage of a sympathetic prosecutor and of the arrival of a new viceroy, they argued that Carvajal was enslaving pacified Indians.